 Common Slip and Fall Accident Injuries

 A serious slip and fall accident in San Antonio can cause much more than minor bumps and bruises.
 If the fall had extenuating circumstances such as heights, sharp objects or a senior citizen, the injuries involved could be severe or even fatal.
-The lawyers at The Law Firm of Aaron A. Herbert, P.C. have experience handling premises liability cases involving all the most common slip and fall accident injuries.
+The San Antonio Slip and Fall Lawyer at The Law Firm of Aaron A. Herbert, P.C. have experience handling premises liability cases involving all the most common slip and fall accident injuries.

 After a slip and fall accident, stay where you are and call for help.
 Report the accident to someone at the scene, such as the manager of a store or your employer.
 Before you leave the scene, take photographs of the property defect that caused you to slip and fall.
 Then, get immediate medical care for your injuries.
 Document the details of the accident as best as you can.
 When you are ready to pursue compensation, contact us to schedule a free consultation.